KaiserKyle/Kaggle_PUBG/README.md

 These scripts were used in the aforementioned Kaggle competition, which can be found here: https://www.kaggle.com/c/pubg-finish-placement-prediction/

-This was also used as a final project for one of my graduate classes, PUBG Final Report.docx is a copy of the paper I turned in which has all the details of the project.
+This was also used as a final project for one of my graduate classes, PUBG Final Report.pdf is a copy of the paper I turned in which has all the details of the project.

 randomforest.r - Contains a Random Forest implementation of the solution.
 There are three main components to the pre-processing done:
   1) Partition data into 'singles', 'doubles', and 'team' matches.
 Each match type plays differently, so we create a seperate model for each